On the asymptotic structure of Brownian motions with a small lead-lag effect: Introduction

 If $v_n\equiv0$, model \eqref{model} is a special case of the Hoffmann-Rosenbaum-Yoshida (HRY) model introduced in \citet{HRY2013} to describe lead-lag effects in high-frequency financial data.
 A similar model has also been studied in \citet{RR2010} with an asymptotic regime different from the current setting.
 Here, the lead-lag effect refers to a situation where one time series is correlated to another time series at a later time, which has especially drawn attention in analysis of economic time series data for a long time, and associated econometric methods have been developed by many authors; see Section 1 of \cite{HRY2013}, Section 3 of \cite{RR2010} and references therein.
-The practicality of the HRY model in empirical work has recently been established by several authors such as \citet{AM2014} and \citet{HA2014} for financial data and \citet{IPSS2015} for social media data.
+The practicality of the HRY model in empirical work has recently been established by several authors such as \citet{AM2014}, \citet{HA2014} and \citet{BOW2017} for financial data and \citet{IPSS2015} for social media data.
 These empirical studies show that time lag parameters are typically comparable to the observation frequencies in their scales.
-This motivates us to study the HRY model when $\vartheta$ is infinitesimal.
+This motivates us to study the HRY model when $\vartheta$ is small.
 In such a situation, one would especially be interested in how small lag parameters can be identified in principle.
 To the author's knowledge, however, there is few theoretical study for the HRY model and, in particular, nothing has been known about the optimality of statistical inferences for the HRY model.
 The purpose of this paper is trying to fill in this gap.

 In this paper, as well as (a special case of) the HRY model, we also consider a situation where the model contains measurement errors.
 This is motivated by the recent studies for the volatility estimation from ultra high frequency financial data, which is typically modeled as a discretely observed semimartingale with market microstructure noise.
 We refer to Chapter 7 of \citet{AJ2014} for a brief description of this subject.
-In particular, the asymptotic structure and the asymptotic efficiency bound for estimating the scale parameter $\sigma>0$ from the discrete observations
+In particular, the asymptotic structure and the asymptotic efficiency bound have been established in the work of \citet{GJ2001a,GJ2001b} (see also \citet{CMSH2010}) for a statistical model of estimating the scale parameter $\sigma>0$ from the discrete observations